1. Home

 Plural: nolite

-More on the Negative Imperative
+More On the Negative Imperative

 You can also use other constructions.
 For instance, for the prohibitive imperative "don't hurry" you would say ne festina.